 This setting is best suited to cooking tougher, whole grains like brown and wild rice, farro, millet and steel-cut oats; it can also be used to cook dry beans and a mixture of grains and legumes.
 We find that this is one of the most confusing functions for people because some of the recommended manual cooking times for grains don’t match the pre-programmed setting times, so it’s hard to know when to use this function.
 Below is how to use the Multigrain setting on the Instant Pot.

 - Turn the Instant Pot on, it will say OFF to indicate the Stand-By mode.
 Add the grains, liquid and seasoning if you wish.
 Secure and lock the lid.
 Press the Multigrain button.
-The default setting is pre-programmed to set the pot to cook at High pressure for 40 minutes.
+The default setting is pre-programmed to set the pot to cook at High Pressure for 40 minutes.
 If you press the Multigrain button again, you can adjust the mode from Normal to Less or More.

 - Less mode – 20 minutes at High pressure – use this mode for dry brown rice, wild rice, black rice and allow natural release after cooking.
 You will get slightly firmer to bite wholegrain rice.
 This button is also suitable for making rice congee/porridge.
-Farro, millet, and kamut grains will also turn out great with Multigrain Less setting and natural release.
+Farro, millet, and Kamut grains will also turn out great with Multigrain Less setting and natural release.
 You can also choose this setting for cooking dry black beans, lima beans and black-eyed peas with natural release after.

-- Normal mode – 40 minutes at High pressure – use this mode for cooking brown rice, wild rice and black rice that will have softer texture when cooked.
+- Normal mode – 40 minutes at High pressure – use this mode for cooking brown rice, wild rice and black rice that will have a softer texture when cooked.
 It’s also great for barley, spelt berries and wheat berries, ground coarse polenta, mung beans, chickpeas, soybeans and other firmer or larger-sized dry beans.
 Allow natural release when cooking is done.

-- More mode – 45 minutes warm water soaking + 60 minutes at High pressure cooking – this function is a little different in that it will first heat up the water in the pot and let the grains soak in it for 45 minutes, after which the pressurizing and cooking will begin for 60 minutes.
+- More mode – 45 minutes warm water soaking + 60 minutes at High-pressure cooking – this function is a little different in that it will first heat up the water in the pot and let the grains soak in it for 45 minutes, after which the pressurizing and cooking will begin for 60 minutes.
 This setting is suitable for cooking really tough grains or a mixture of grains and beans.
 More specifically, this is useful when you’re making a larger batch of grains like barley and wheat berries or chickpeas as the volume of the food might require slightly longer cooking time and pre-soaking can be beneficial.
 For example, this would be a good function to use to make a large batch of wild rice and beans together or say brown rice and chickpeas in one pot.

 If cooking dry beans, ensure they are completely submerged in water; the same if you’re making a mixture of grains and beans.